Skip to main content

 Also known as: coed softball rules, mixed-gender slow pitch

-The lineup card alternates a male and female batter through all ten spots, and the league's rule sheet requires at least four female defenders on the field at all times.
+The lineup card alternates a male and female batter through all ten spots.
+The league's rule sheet requires at least four female defenders on the field at all times.

 Why it matters